bloominstituteoftechnology/C-Web-Server/README.md

+# Pull Request

 # A Simple Web Server in C

 In this project, we'll finish the implementation of a web server in C.

 What's already there:

-* Skeleton code that handles all the network communication
+- Skeleton code that handles all the network communication
-* The main loop in `main()`
+- The main loop in `main()`
-* Skeleton endpoint handler calls functions
+- Skeleton endpoint handler calls functions

 What you need to write:

-* Code that parses HTTP requests
+- Code that parses HTTP requests
-* Code that builds HTTP responses
+- Code that builds HTTP responses
-* Your code will interface with the existing code
+- Your code will interface with the existing code

 What you don't need to write:

-* Any system calls, including `send()` and `recv()`
+- Any system calls, including `send()` and `recv()`
-* Any new functions from scratch--there's a skeleton for all functions you'll need
+- Any new functions from scratch--there's a skeleton for all functions you'll need

 ## What is a Web Server?